-Tests for pancreatic cancer
+Tests for Pancreatic Cancer

 If a person has signs and symptoms that might be caused by pancreatic cancer, certain exams and tests will be done to find the cause.
-If cancer is found, further tests will be done to help determine the extent (stage) of the cancer.
+If cancer is found, more tests will be done to help determine the extent (stage) of the cancer.

 Medical history and physical exam

 Your doctor will ask about your medical history to learn more about your symptoms.
 The doctor might also ask about possible risk factors, including your family history.